 The basic building block of any page is a Block.
 Think of a block as a section of content in your site - it might be a menu, a banner, categories, a snippet of HTML, or written content.

-Ozcart organises pages by their basic type and allows you to assign layouts to them - the default page layout is for the overall website, and then there are layouts for the other main types of pages like your categories, the contact us form, brands/manufacturers, etc.
+Ozcart organises pages by their basic type and allows you to assign layouts to them - the default page layout is for the overall website, and then there are layouts for the other main types of pages like your categories, the contact page, brands/manufacturers, and so on.

-To use blocks in your website, you first create them then you place them.
+To use blocks in your website, you first create them, and then you place them.
 To create a block you first do this under Design > Blocks.
-Instructions on doing this are covered in a separate knowledge base article.

 This article explains how to place blocks that have already been created.
 The tool to do this is called Layouts Builder, which can be found under Design > Theme Settings > Layouts Builder tab in the control panel area.
 The screen looks like this:

-At the top is a dropdown box where you can choose the type of page you want to work with.
-The default choice shown is the Homepage, but you can edit the components that are shown for the other types of pages found in the store.
+- At the top is a dropdown box where you can choose the type of page you want to work with.
+The default choice shown is the Homepage (Home), but you can edit the components that are shown for the other types of pages found in the store.

-Once you've chosen a page to work with, you can drag block components that you created and enabled previously into positions on that layout.
-You can't drag blocks into the header or footer.
+- Once you've chosen a page layout to work with, you can drag block components that you created and enabled previously into positions on that layout.
+You can't drag blocks into the header.
 The sections you can drag blocks into are:

 - Offcanvas - this is the fly out menu (that also shows up in mobile responsive mode).
 Either the category or mega menu details is shown in this side bar first, and then any blocks you choose.